These Northern Types, Public Work & Book

 An exhibition series and book, These Northern Types is a 16-part typographic exploration of Northern identity.
 Working with a team of writers, engineers, printers and members of the public, it brings together type design, experimental production methods, public engagement, and written work.

-From making the world’s largest letterpress printing press, the People Powered Press, and printing on life jackets used by migrants making the journey to Europe; to making inks from chip shop gravy powder and curry sauce and submitting an audacious application to trademark ‘The North’, subsequently launched on Twitter from our ‘London Office’, in creating These Northern Types, we set out to try and create a thought-provoking and ambitious collection of works that simultaneously celebrates northern identity whilst asking searching questions about our relationship to place.
+From making the largest letterpress printing press of its kind, the People Powered Press, and printing on life jackets used by migrants making the journey to Europe; to making inks from chip shop gravy powder and curry sauce and submitting an audacious application to trademark ‘The North’, subsequently launched on Twitter from our ‘London Office’, in creating These Northern Types, we set out to try and create a thought-provoking and ambitious collection of works that simultaneously celebrates northern identity whilst asking searching questions about our relationship to place.

 Thanks to the support of Leeds 2023 and Arts Council England, we’ve had the opportunity to develop These Northern Types into a project unlike anything we’ve undertaken before, running for two years, it’s been quite a ride.
 You can check out more from the project using #TheseNorthernTypes on Twitter and Instagram.

 The book is available now from our shop – click here.